-- Required by Providers: Are you planning on integrating with Services such as Google Workplace?
-If so, Google may require you to perform a penetration test in order to access certain restricted APIs.
+Are you planning on integrating with services such as Google Workplace?
+If so, Google may require you to perform a pen test in order to access certain restricted APIs.

 What happens during a penetration test?

-Once you’ve engaged a pen test provider, you’ll need to determine the desired scope of a pen test, including which systems and scoping methods should be used.
-Because the pen tester could gain access to private information during the pen test, both parties should sign a non-disclosure agreement before the start of the pen test.
+Which systems and scoping methods will be used in your penetration test?
+Because the pen tester could gain access to private information in the course of their work, both parties should sign a non-disclosure agreement before starting the pen test.

-Once you’ve agreed on the scope of your pen test, the pen tester will gather publicly available information to better understand how the company works.
-That could entail using web crawlers to identify the most attractive targets in the company architecture, network names, domain names, and a mail server.
+Once you’ve agreed on the scope of your pen test, the pen tester will gather publicly available information to better understand how your company works.
+That could entail using web crawlers to identify the most attractive targets in your company architecture, network names, domain names, and a mail server.

-The pen tester will identify potential vulnerabilities in the scope of the pen test to create an attack plan.
-They will probe for vulnerabilities, open ports and other access points that may provide information about system architecture.
+The pen tester will identify potential vulnerabilities and create an attack plan.
+They’ll probe for vulnerabilities and open ports or other access points that may provide information about system architecture.